 See PUMP DISASSEMBLY and disassemble the pump up to and including the Rotor Adjusting Sleeve (07).
-As the rotor adjusting sleeve (07AA) is unscrewed from the backhead (06AA), the seat sleeve (07AB) and seal stationary element will be pulled out with it.
+As the rotor adjusting sleeve (07AA) is unscrewed from the backhead (06AA), the intermediate sleeve (07AB) and seal stationary element will be pulled out with it.

 Position the rotor adjusting sleeve assembly on a flat surface with the seal facing up.
-Use your fingers to pull the stationary element and O-ring from the seat sleeve.
-It is not necessary to remove the seat sleeve unless replacement is required.
-Use a pair of screwdrivers to pry the seat sleeve off the O.D. of the bearing retaining nut (07AD).
+Use your fingers to pull the stationary element and O-ring from the intermediate sleeve (07AB).
+It is not necessary to remove the intermediate sleeve (07AB) unless replacement is required.
+Use a pair of screwdrivers to pry the seat sleeve off the bearing retaining nut shoulder.

 Pull the shaft sleeve and rotating seal components off the shaft.
-Slide the rotating element, bellows and retainer, spring and spring seat off the shaft sleeve.
+Slide the rotating element, bellows, spring and spring seat off the shaft sleeve.

 Remove the shaft O-ring.
-Continue as required with PUMP DISASSEMBLY.